 Education for me is about learning that sticks.
 I want to tailor what I teach as much as possible to each student so that the subject is more than just memorized facts and points of grammar, it becomes a subject relevant to the student somehow.

-Colorado College - BA, French and Francophone Studies
+Undergraduate Degree: Colorado College - Bachelor in Arts, French and Francophone Studies

 AP Calculus AB: 4

 AP Psychology: 5

 IB Language A: Language and Literature

 What is your teaching philosophy?